 This is an epic 4 day self-guided circular tour covering 220 miles around King Alfred The Great’s Anglo-Saxon Kingdom of Wessex.
 Starting and finishing in Winchester where the King is buried - this adventure is jam-packed with areas of outstanding natural beauty, spectacular vistas of the varied landscapes of Wiltshire, Wessex, Surrey and The South Downs.
 Travel along England’s oldest road - The Ridgeway.

 Pass by countless historic sites including some of Europe’s oldest Neolithic Monuments: Stonehenge, Avebury Stones, Wayland’s Smithy, the prehistoric Uffington Horse and too many Iron Age Hill forts to mention.

 Ride your own or hire one of our gravel or mountain bikes.

 All bookings are flexible & fully refundable.

-OVER 4 Days - fitness level: very GOOD - booking Group size: Min 4, Max 10
+fitness level: Very good* - booking Group size: Min 4, Max 10

 Included in your experience

-•Wild King Alfred’s Way Adventure is a self-guided tour based on Cycling UK’s route with a few minor tweaks to get you to your overnight camps.
+•Wild King Alfred’s Way Adventure is a self-guided tour based on Cycling UK’s route.

-•We take care of all the gear you aren't carrying with you on your ride and ensure it gets to your overnight camp before you!
+•We transfer of all the gear you aren't carrying with you on your ride and ensure it gets to your overnight camp before you!

 •Your pitch is ready for when you arrive after a day’s ride - complete with bell tents, cooking gear, tables, chairs under cover of our iconic boma.